pengsihua2023/HIV-1-M-SPBEnv/README.md

 ## 11. Contact
 If you have any questions, please feel free to contact Sihua Peng (Email: Sihua.Peng@uga.edu) or Ming Zhang (Email: mzhang01@uga.edu).

 Pull requests are highly welcomed!
-## 12. Acknowledgments
-We would like to thank Dr. Liming Pu for helpful discussions and suggestions, and Dr. José F. Cordero and Dr. Justin Bahl for their guidance and assistance during project implementation.